threefoldtecharchive/info_manual3/wiki/weblets/weblets_qvm.md

    - Automatic: Suggests nodes list based on search criteria e.g `country`, `farm`, capacity..

 ![](img/qvm2.png)
-Clicking on _Environment Variables_ then _Add_ button allows you to define environment variables to pass to the QSFS virtual machine.
+Clicking on _Environment Variables_ and then _Add_ button allows you to define environment variables to pass to the QSFS virtual machine.
-> Note the Public SSH key in the profile is automatically used as variable `SSH_KEY` passed to all Virtual Machines, so you have to activate SSH key on the [profile](weblets_profile_manager)
+> Note the Public SSH key in the profile is automatically used as variable `SSH_KEY` passed to all Virtual Machines, so you have to activate the SSH key on the [profile](weblets_profile_manager)

 ### QSFS Disk
 Clicking on _QSFS_ allows you to define QSFS configuration.